AI Ethics and the Machine Moral Infrastructure Problem

 Governance After Principles

 Since AI Ethics appeared, the public governance layer has become more concrete.
-UNESCO's 2021 Recommendation on the Ethics of Artificial Intelligence frames AI ethics around human rights, dignity, transparency, fairness, and human oversight.
-The OECD AI Principles, adopted in 2019 and updated in 2024, emphasize trustworthy AI, human rights, democratic values, transparency, robustness, and accountability.
-NIST's AI Risk Management Framework, released in 2023 and under revision in 2026, gives organizations a voluntary framework for trustworthiness across AI design, development, use, and evaluation.
-The European Commission describes the EU AI Act as a risk-based legal framework with rules for developers and deployers, including high-risk systems and general-purpose AI models.
-ISO/IEC 42001:2023 adds a management-system standard for organizations developing or using AI.
+UNESCO's 2021 Recommendation on the Ethics of Artificial Intelligence frames AI ethics around human rights, dignity, transparency, fairness, human oversight, and policy action areas.
+The OECD AI Principles, adopted in May 2019 and updated in May 2024, emphasize trustworthy AI, human rights, democratic values, transparency, robustness, security, safety, and accountability.
+NIST's AI Risk Management Framework 1.0, released on January 26, 2023 and under revision in 2026, gives organizations a voluntary framework for AI risk management across design, development, use, and evaluation.

 Those frameworks confirm the book's main point but also raise the bar.
 Principles are not enough.
-Values have to become audits, logs, procurement requirements, documentation, worker protections, impact assessments, incident reporting, public notice, contestability, and enforcement.
+Values have to become inventories, risk owners, documented purposes, data lineage, testing records, procurement requirements, human oversight roles, incident triggers, public notice, appeal paths, audit access, and exit plans.
 Otherwise, AI ethics becomes institutional theater: a vocabulary for sounding responsible while the decision system remains unchanged.

 Where the Book Needs Care